Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 Upon completion of the settings changes required for installing Masgisk and access to the device over USB.
-Its now possible to remotly install the apk file following the below commands.
+Its now possible to remotely install the apk file following the below commands.

 Install magisk apk